 chilly? …warm up with some chili!

-this pumpkin chili is sweetly spiced to perfection and will warm you up from the inside out!
+this pumpkin turkey chili is sweetly spiced to perfection and will warm you up from the inside out!

-is there anything you love more than a hearty bowl of hot chili on a cool autumn day? okay, yeah, i can think of quite a few things i love more than that… but chili is a kind of a big deal. especially in texas.
+is there anything you love more than a hearty bowl of hot chili on a cool autumn day? okay, yeah, i can think of a few things i love more than that… but chili is a kind of a big deal. especially in texas.

 while typing this, i found myself curious to know if any other states make as big of a deal about chili as they do in texas. chili cook-offs are serious business here. so in an attempt to provide you, my beloved readers, with some kind of perspective, i googled it. upon typing “chili co-,” google auto-suggested “chili cook-off texas.” although slightly creepy to think about, i’m quite sure google knows i’m in texas… so maybe it’s a regional auto-suggestion?? within a few clicks, i discover they have a chili appreciation society international along with an entire website designed to provide you information about all of the upcoming chili cook-offs… that just so happen to be all over texas. haha!